FixPlanet/org/README.md

 5. Capture final project output (at least one blog post? + any other output)
 6. Post-project experience report

+#### Example project ideas

+- An interactive article exploring some climate topic in detail
+- A data-cleaning project, putting cleaned data into, say, OSM
+- Build a small open-source library for a niche corner of the climate tech ecosystem
+- Design a short class covering climate awareness/actions for technologists

 ## Governance

 - UK Charity